esnet/gdg/website/content/docs/releases/gdg_0.7.md

   - Upgraded to latest grafana openapi client.
   - [#269](https://github.com/esnet/gdg/issues/269) Adding a google analytics tracking on the gdg website.

 ## Release Notes for v0.7.0
+**Release Date: 09/11/2024**

+Issues with go releaser process.
+No ChangeLog